Qualytics/userguide/docs/source-datastore/external-scan.md

 ## Scenario

 A company maintains a large sales database containing information about various transactions, customers, and products.
-The organization wants to ensure data quality and identify any anomalies in the sales data.
+They have received a new sales data file that will be integrated into the existing database.
+Before loading the data, the organization wants to ensure there are no issues with the file.

-An External Scan is initiated to validate the integrity of the sales table.
+An External Scan is initiated to perform checks on the incoming file, validating that it aligns with the quality standards of the sales table.

 ### Specific Checks: